-I had a Whipples operation to remove the cancer and part of the pancreas on December 15 at the Queen Elizabeth Hospital in Birmingham.
+I had a Whipple's operation to remove the cancer and part of the pancreas in December.
 This was followed by chemotherapy (gemcitabine) weekly for six months to ensure total elimination of any remaining cancer cells.

 I recovered well from the surgery in view of its severity.
 I was immensely relieved by the surgeon’s confidence that he had removed all the cancerous part of the pancreas, but without needing to impair the production of insulin.
 He had successfully used the duodenum to construct the necessary ducting.

 The chemotherapy made me very tired initially, and then severe anaemia necessitated several blood transfusions, after 5 months of treatment.
 Despite these I became increasingly forgetful and confused and when mobility and ultimately speech became difficult, I was admitted to hospital and all medication ceased, including the Priadel (antidepressant) which I had been prescribed many years before.
 I rapidly improved and was discharged after 2 weeks.
 The chemotherapy was discontinued- three treatments short.
 The consultant felt it had done its work.
 The Priadel was slowly reintroduced successfully.